Citation, DOI & article data

 Treatment involves surgical removal of the testicular primary (orchiectomy).

 Radiotherapy to regional nodes if there is local disease (stage I) or limited nodal para-aortic metastases (non-bulky stage II) may be necessary (seminomas are radiosensitive, whereas non-seminomatous tumors are not).

 Chemotherapy may be necessary if there is bulky para-aortic lymph node involvement or more distant disease.
 Four cycles of bleomycin, etoposide, and cisplatin (BEP) is currently the standard of care.

 Prognosis is good for all stages with greater than 90% cure rate.
 Survivors have an increased lifetime risk of developing other malignancies, including testicular cancer in the remaining testicle, mesothelioma, and cancer of the lung, colon, bladder, pancreas, and stomach.

-The main differential for testicular mass in young adults is non-seminomatous germ cell tumor (NGCT) which usually appear more heterogeneous, often with cysts and calcification.
+The main differential for testicular mass in young adults is non-seminomatous germ cell tumor (NGCT) which usually appears more heterogeneous, often with cysts and calcification.
 Lymphadenopathy of NGCT may enhance more heterogeneously.

 Testicular lymphoma is the main differential diagnosis to consider when para-aortic lymphadenopathy is the presenting finding or in the setting of bilateral testicular lesions.